jfsohn/Texas-Holdem-AI/README.md

 # TexasHoldemAI

-Please see the final report pdf.
+Please see the final report PDF.